World Languages

 AP FRENCH LANGUAGE - GRADES 11, 12

-Prerequisite: Minimum B- in the 1st semester and 3rd quarter of French 3H.
+Prerequisite: Minimum A in the 1st semester of French 3H.
 Current teacher recommendation required.
+Placement pending based on 2nd semester grades matching prior requirements.

 The AP French Language Course spans a full school year and is taught via total immersion.
 This course is designed for students who have had three to four prior years of formal experience with the French language.